prachi316/nx-learner/README.md

 - **Advanced Filtering**: More sophisticated filtering options
 - **Data Export**: Export functionality for course data
 - **Offline Support**: Service worker for offline functionality
+- **UI Dta**: While we will implement API and have better understanding of requirement.
+That time we can push data to UI dynamically.
+- **Unit Testcase**: In future, when start working on the project we will add all the testcases.
+- **UI/UX Design**: Ui/UX design will be fully match as per the Figma style guide.
+- **State**: In future version, We will implement store for better data handeling.

 ## 📝 Development Notes